 If you are interested in getting involved in volunteering within sport, please contact us on firstname.lastname@example.org.

 - Sports Executive

-This programme offers a number of short workshops designed from feedback from student volunteers and tailored to the needs of those working within university sports clubs.
-Workshops are free and provide expert advice and guidance on key personal and professional skills to assist volunteers in club management and development.
+Every year we offer a number of short training and education workshops for student volunteers, tailored around the various volunteers roles within the University sport programme.
+Workshops are free and provide expert advice and guidance on key personal and professional skills to assist volunteers to carry out their roles effectively.

 - Student Driver Theory & Practical